MARTIMM/raku-mongodb-driver/README.md

     BSON::Document.new((
       name => 'Larry',
       # Please note the name is purposely spelled wrong.
 Later in the
-      # example this is corrected with another command.
+      # example this is corrected with another example command.
       surname => 'Walll',
       languages => BSON::Document.new((
         Perl0 => 'introduced Perl to my officemates.',